Mentally, we’re in perpetual locomotion. -Nicholas Carr

-According to Small, research suggests that certain neural pathways are being strengthened while others are being weakened.
+Certain neural pathways in the brain are being strengthened while others are being weakened.
 The strengthened pathways are associated with our multitasking and scanning abilities derived from our constant clicking through a myriad of hyperlinks on the Web while being able to hold a conversation, text, and instant message at the same time.
 What seems to be weakening are the pathways associated with deep reading and thinking along with sustained concentration and focus.

 Psychological research long ago proved what most of us know from experience: frequent interruptions scatter our thoughts, weaken our memory, and make us tense and anxious.
 The more complex train of thought we’re involved in, the greater the impairment the distractions cause.

 It may be time for a digital detox

 Carr’s argument is a compelling one due to the fact that he personally struggled to write The Shallows while fighting off the very same mind-altering digital distractions he so eloquently details in the book itself.
 To combat the distractions, Carr left the city of Boston for the mountains of Colorado.
 When he writes, he completely removes himself from social media and shuts down his cell phone.
 It wasn’t easy at first for Carr to unplug from his digital world and it took quite a bit of effort to get to a place of stillness.
 Once Carr found his peaceful place, he describes it as a moment of serenity: